Would you tell us about yourself and your career path?

-I am 48 years old and I graduated from the Helsinki School of Economics.
-I went for an exchange to London to study finance at the City University Business School.
+I am Elina Björklund and I am the CEO of Reima since 2012.
+I graduated from the Helsinki School of Economics.
+I went for an exchange to London to study MBA finance at the City University Business School.
 Thanks to the exchange, I got my first job as an Equity Analyst for Kansallisosake-Pankki (KOP).
 In 1993-1994, the economy was in recession and the bank was recruiting for the first time in years.
 When KOP and SYP merged, I was appointed the Chief Equity Analyst.

 I have three children and I was a stay-at-home mother for almost six years.
 After that, I took on a job as the Development Manager for Iittala.
 Relatively soon I got profit and loss responsibility for all direct-to-consumer retail, meaning all stores as well as online sales.
 Soon I was responsible for global brand management of Iittala.
 That is how I got into touch with the Chinese market for the first time.

 In 2010, I decided to move to China with my family and I founded a consulting company with my husband.
 Reima was our client and we opened the Chinese market for them.
 Soon I was offered the job as the CEO of Reima and I have been in this role for eight years.